DataMonkeyOverlord/DataMonkeyOverlord.github.io/weekly-status.md

 ---

 ![Image](link-to-image-if-any) <!-- Optional: Add images if applicable -->

 Thank you for reading this week's update.
 Feel free to reach out if you have any questions or feedback!
+# 🗓️ Weekly Status Update - [9/24]

+## What Did I Do Last Week?

+- **Completed:**
+  1) Searched for Food Insecurity Data (Main Sources are Kaggle, Humdata)
+     - World Food Programme
+       - Global Food Prices

+     - USAid.gov
+     - Foodbank of the word dataset :
+          - Crop Yields Dataset
+          - Livestock Yield Dataset
+          - Farm Worker Dataset

+  3) Installed my azure studio.
+  4) Currently Working on Data Cleansing and Normalization
+- **Progress:** The datasets seem to be pretty sparse for what i am attempting to do.
+I am still working on cleaning and normalizing the datasets.
+   There appear to be many low quality data attributes given the lack of overlapping attibutes outside of year,country,city,major food category.

+## What Do I Plan to Do This Week?

+- **Upcoming Tasks:**
+  COntinue Data Normalization Tasks along
+  Perform preliminary exploratory data analysis

+- **Focus Areas:** Continued Data Normalization work

+## Are There Any Impediments in My Way?

+- **Challenges:** None
+- **Requests:** None

+## Reflection on the Process

+- **What Went Well:** Finding initial datasets to aggregate to use in my visualization and modeling efforts
+- **Improvements:** i will continue to search for additional data sources even as i work through the normalization efforts in the hope of producing a better output.
+- **Lessons Learned:** cleaning datasets isnt fun.

+---

+Thank you for reading this week's update.
+Feel free to reach out if you have any questions or feedback!